taratmahoney/taratmahoney.github.io/_posts/2015-06-25-acro-buddhas.markdown

 ---
   layout: post
   title: "Acro Buddhas"
-  excerpt: "A site I built for a team of personal trainers in Toronto.
+  excerpt: "A site I designed for a team of personal trainers in Toronto.
 A more robust version is in the process of being designed and is set to go live in early August."
-  more: "Check a live version of this website <a href='http://acrobuddhas.github.io/'>here. </a>"
   permalink: /work/acro_buddhas
   category: Work
   image: /assets/Desktop.png